JoseZalez/Houdini-scripts/README.md

 ## Principal shader from path

-Given a path with the textures, creates a principal shader with all the images connected to their respective inputs, returns a message if a image input wast found
+Given a path with the textures, creates a principal shader with all the images connected to their respective inputs, returns a message if a image input wast found.

 ## Contact
  [LinkedIn]